 Over $10.5 million dollars has been secured from CAL FIRE and the US Forest Service for this effort in response to the need to implement post-wildfire restoration activities for affected private non-industrial landowners with “non-hazard trees” or dead and dying trees interior to their property.
 The primary objectives are to provide rapid assessments, secure permitting, and create an implementation plan for removal and restoration.

-If interested, please fill out the “Landowner Assistance Form” at the following link to be contacted (scroll down to bottom of webpage):
+If interested, please fill out the “Landowner Assistance Form” at the following link to be contacted (scroll down to the bottom of the webpage):

 For questions please contact Michael Hall, District Manager, Feather River Resource Conservation District at 530.927.5299 ext.
 104 or firstname.lastname@example.org